tracking-exposed/pornhub.tracking.exposed/content/criticala.md

     <div class="col-5 big text-center lastcolumn">if Google</div>
 </div>
 <div class="row">
-    <div class="col-2 big">Lie</div>
+    <div class="col-2 big"><br>Lie</div>
     <div class="col-5 core">Statistics on Women are made up as part of a marketing-rebranding plan</div>
     <div class="col-5 core lastcolumn">Incognito navigation link to non-incognito analytics (<a href="https://www.bbc.com/news/business-52887340" target=_blank>they deny</a>)</div>
 </div>
 <div class="row">
-    <div class="col-2 big lastrow">Honest</div>
+    <div class="col-2 big lastrow"><br>Honest</div>
     <div class="col-5 core lastrow">Should answer to GDPR data access requests (they don't), and let us know which gender they think we are</div>
     <div class="col-5 core lastcolumn lastrow">Pornhub knows that incognito watcher of lesbian videos are likely to be counted as a woman, and they keep it because fits with their women-friendly narrative.</div>
 </div>

-# Pornhub and the (lack of) consent
+# Even if we wish everyone might find porn inspiring for new sexual fantasys, we register female sexuality poorly representend!

+---
+# The December 2020 trainwrek

-In December 2020 [strong actions from payment network](https://www.reuters.com/article/us-pornhub-mastercard/mastercard-to-stop-processing-payments-on-pornhub-cites-unlawful-content-idUSKBN28K30C) was a reaction to [a NYT piece](https://www.nytimes.com/2020/12/04/opinion/sunday/pornhub-rape-trafficking.html), [and more](https://static.nytimes.com/email-content/NK_sample.html).
-We were working on these insight before [PornHub issued a formal response and a policy change](https://help.pornhub.com/hc/en-us/categories/360002934613).
-By monitoring before and after, we can go point by point in saying what's actually changed in the platform, but we want to focus on
+A shitshow you probably know, caused [suspension of PornHub payments from visa/mastercard](https://www.reuters.com/article/us-pornhub-mastercard/mastercard-to-stop-processing-payments-on-pornhub-cites-unlawful-content-idUSKBN28K30C) network, as a reaction to a [NYT piece](https://www.nytimes.com/2020/12/04/opinion/sunday/pornhub-rape-trafficking.html) [more](https://static.nytimes.com/email-content/NK_sample.html).
+We were working on these insight before [PornHub issued a formal response and a policy change](https://help.pornhub.com/hc/en-us/categories/360002934613);

-### We argue the change of PornHub are mostly cosmetic, why?

-<span style="font-size:4em"> TO BE COMPLETED</span>
+{{<pocrit
+    leftId="homepage--stats"
+    lefttitle="— For the 7 years before, PH used at least 25% of their homepage to test how the random video uploaded by people would perform" rightcontent="The issue here was the presence of non-consensual sharing of intimate material; The company between the 10th and the 14th of December tried to compromise, but how can you just filter abusive keywords when your full knowledge graph have learn from abusers?" textstyle=""
+>}}

+# The lack of consent embedded in the recommendations! even if they tried to hide the most abusive keyword, you can't deny your machine learning was taught by the worst intention:

+{{<bord-img href="/images/pocrin/image1.png">}}
+{{<bord-img href="/images/pocrin/image3.png">}}
+{{<bord-img href="/images/pocrin/image4.png">}}
+{{<bord-img href="/images/pocrin/image5.png">}}
+{{<bord-img href="/images/pocrin/image6.png">}}
+{{<bord-img href="/images/pocrin/image7.png">}}
+{{<bord-img href="/images/pocrin/image10.png">}}

+---

-# Insight is not open stats, is the new advertising
+### Insight is not open stats, is the new advertising

 Pornhub produces "Year in Review", among many others, that are actually a wall of graph full of statistics where they celebrate their business.
 Journalist worldwide speak about them, without being too obvious that there is nothing about journalism, but unpaid advertising made to tickle sexual curiosity.